 The watershed encompasses an area of about 23,000 hectares and is largely within the Regional District of Nanaimo, with the watershed boundary straddling into the Cowichan Valley Regional District.
 While the water is a public resource, the land is all privately held forest land dating from the original E&N Land Grant.
-TimberWest owns about 12% of the watershed, at the easterly edge.
-Island Timberlands recently (2005) purchased the remainder of the watershed.
+Mosaic Forest Management Corporation (an affiliation of Island Timberlands and TimberWest) own the watershed.
 The City of Nanaimo owns the footprint of its two dams, out to the outline of the high water mark of the two reservoirs, plus a small buffer.
 As well, the City has rights-of-way over private lands for its pipelines into the City.

-The land owned by the forest companies is designated as Private Managed Forest.
+The land owned by the forest company is designated as Private Managed Forest.
 Practicing forestry on land with Managed Forest status requires adherence to the Private Managed Forest Land Act and over 30 other provincial and federal regulations, of which several are related directly to water quality.
-Both landowners also have an Environmental Management System certified to the ISO 14001 Standard and their forest management practices are certified to the Sustainable Forestry Initiative standard.
+Mosaic also have Progressive Aboriginal Relations Bronze Certification and their forest management practices are certified to the Sustainable Forestry Initiative standard.
 The Ministry of Agriculture and Lands has primary regulatory responsibility for the Managed Forest program and operations are monitored by the Private Managed Forest Land Council.
 Fisheries and Oceans Canada, as well as the Ministry of Environment also play a large regulatory role.

 A watershed assessment was completed (by Island Timberlands) in 2001 to understand the physical condition of the watershed.
 Resulting from that process, a Watershed Management Plan was developed that identified improvements to existing infrastructure and determined specialized practises to mitigate negative impacts on water quality.